 Saluda is a tiny city located in the state of North Carolina.
 With a population of 653 people and just one neighborhood, Saluda is the 454th largest community in North Carolina.
-Much of the housing stock in Saluda was built prior to World War II, making it one of the older and more historic cities in the country.
+Saluda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Saluda is a decidedly white-collar city, with fully 91.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Saluda is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Saluda who work in maintenance occupations (19.31%), sales jobs (12.88%), and management occupations (10.30%).